All Episodes

 We're all dead.

-And by the way, when they don't or when they're deliberate, we'll put them in jail.
+And by the way, when they don't or when they're deliberate, put them in jail.

-Would there be any place for fossil fuels, including coal and fracking in a Biden administration?
+Would there be any place for fossil fuels, including coal and fracking, in a Biden administration?

-No, it would be we would we would work it out.
+No, we would work it out.

 We would make sure it's eliminated.

-Now that he says it repeatedly.
+Now, he says it repeatedly.

-She's saying war in Ukraine isn't the only thing sending shock waves in the energy sector.
+She's saying war in Ukraine isn't the only thing sending shockwaves in the energy sector.

 There is climate change.

-Anyway, here's uh Jennifer Grandhol.
+Anyway, here's Jennifer Granholm.

-And at the same time, that war in Ukraine isn't the only thing that is sending shock waves through the energy sector.
+And at the same time, that war in Ukraine isn't the only thing that is sending shockwaves through the energy sector.

-And you all know that because you're wrestling with it, obviously yourselves.
+And you all know that because you're wrestling with it, obviously, yourselves.

-Your con your customers are demanding climate action.
+Your customers are demanding climate action.

-Seventy percent of voting Americans support the clean energy transition.
+70% of voting Americans support the clean energy transition.

 And I get it.